 Statute of Limitations

-Floridians who are paralyzed as a result of someone’s negligence have four years from the date of the paralysis to file a lawsuit seeking damages.
+Floridians who are paralyzed as a result of someone’s negligence have two years from the date of the paralysis to file a lawsuit seeking damages.
 Missing the deadline means the injured party can never sue for that injury.

 How a Stuart Paralysis Injury Attorney Can Help